percona/k8spxc-docs/docs/backups.md

-    * if you are restoring backup on the Kubernetes-based cluster *different* from one you have used to save this backup, set `spec.backupSource` subsection instead of `spec.backupName` field to point on the appropriate PVC or S3-compatible storage:
+    * if you are restoring backup on the Kubernetes-based cluster *different* from one you have used to save this backup, set `spec.backupSource` subsection instead of `spec.backupName` field to point on the appropriate PVC, or cloud storage:

+        === "PVC volume"

-        1. If backup was stored on the PVC volume, `backupSource` should contain the storage name (which should be configured in the main CR) and PVC Name:
+            The `backupSource` key should contain the storage name (which should be configured in the main CR) and PVC Name:

             ```yaml
             ...